UPDATE: A Research Guide to Ukrainian Law

 Purpose of legal citation is identifying the source/document which the author refers to in order to allow the reader to locate it.
 The primary legal materials are cited by the indication of their type and title, issuer, the date of adoption or issuance and number.
 The bibliography of the secondary legal material must contain the name of its author, title, place of publication, publisher’s name, year of publication and some additional information, if any.
 These data may used in different combinations depending on the searching tools of the database.

-· Justinian – legal periodicals, commented codes, legal acts, monographs by Ukrainian and foreign scholars;
+· Justinian – legal periodicals, commented codes, legal acts, monographs and treatises by Ukrainian and foreign scholars, and

 · Yurincom Inter – printed periodicals and books with their electronic versions in pdf format, collections of documents on CD, treatises, manuals and dictionaries.

-The legal market in Ukraine is represented by both international and local law firms.
+The legal market in Ukraine is represented by both international and local law firm.
 Specified below are some of the major law firms according to the Legal 500 Ukraine.

 · The majority of the Vasil Kisil & Partners firm's partners commenced to practice law in 1987 at the very beginning of democratic changes in the former U.S.S.R.
 In 1992 they combined their professional experience and efforts to create a Ukrainian law firm, which meets commonly accepted professional and ethic standards and principles of legal practice.
 Tier 1 in Bank and Finance, Real Estate and Construction and Dispute Resolution;

-· is one of the leading full-service law firms in Ukraine with key strength in corporate finance and disputes ;
+· Avellum Partners is one of the leading full-service law firms in Ukraine with key strength in corporate finance and disputes;

 · Ilyashev & Partners provides services in almost every practice area to well-known European and American companies, leading Ukrainian companies and financial institutions, government agencies, law offices and consulting companies in Ukraine and abroad.
 Tier 1 in Dispute Resolution.